krasnoukhov/homeassistant-tesy/README.md

 This integration exposes boost mode of the heaters as a switch.
 It can be switched on and off, but in order to work the heater should on.

 Temperature setpoint is only used in manual(PERFORMANCE) mode.
 In any other modes it is ignored.
+If setpoint is manually changed operation mode will jump to performance in case the heater is powered on.

 ### Have the heater device in HA